pizzaandcoffee/Geekbot.php/readme.md

 #### Description

-just a random bot i wrote to have some fun
+just a random discord bot i wrote to have some fun__ This code was never meant to go public and it is one big mess, please excuse me for that

 #### Commands